-6.2 Key Role of the Regional Committee.
-The Regional Committee will monitor and evaluate the implementation of the policy at the same time as it considers the regional programme budget proposals.
-It will review the way Member States in the Region have used WHO's resources during the preceding financial period, in the light of the account presented to it by each Member State, and determine whether such uses represent optimal support to national health development in all countries of the Region, in particular to further their policies and strategies for health for all by the year 2000.
+6.2.
+The Regional Committee will monitor and evaluate the Regional Committee implementation of the policy at the same time as it considers the regional programme budget proposals.
+It will review the way Member States in the Region have used WHO's resources during the preceding financial period, in the light of the account presented to it by each Member State, and will determine whether such uses represent optimal support to national health development in the individual countries of the Region, in particular to further their policies and strategies for Health for All by the Year 2000.